mstelmakh/Interpreter/README.md

 Interpreter's job is to apply static analysis to the **AST** and execute the code.
 To run the program, the interpreter traverses the syntax tree one branch and leaf at a time, evaluating each node as it goes.

 ## Testing

+There will be a set of unit tests for each module and integration tests to verify how modules work together.
+Acceptance testing will also be applied for testing the whole interpreter against prepared examples.